 Methodology

-How rankings and directory data work
+How directory data and scores work

 Data sources